-Views can also be created in a hierarchical structure where you have views within views.
+Views can also be created in a hierarchical structure where World Manier you have views within views.
 An ellipsis (...) will indicate that a view has sub-views.
 This is useful to reduce the number of top-level tabs, create a logical structure and reuse a group of displays.
-For example, you can have your background displays (e.g. country borders) in a parent view and different themes overlaid in sub- or "child" views2.
-By default child views will first draw the displays of parent views.
-This can be switched off in the view's properties.
+For example, you can have your background displays (e.g. country borders) in a parent main reasons for creating multiple views: